hindman/optopus/README.md

 demonstrated briefly in a few in the examples above, where multiple Opts were configured in one call to accept only positive integers.

-Handy utilties for exiting and error messages:
+Handy utilities for exiting and error messages:

 Argument parsers are all used in the same general context (command-line programs) and such programs have many common needs during the early phase of